 Welcome to the latest update from the Multi Agency Team of the Government's Family and Sexual Violence Work Programme.

-After the Summit, we will publish the key points and issues raised on the day, as well as those raised online.
-The results will feed into the work programme of the Ministerial Group on Family Violence and Sexual Violence.
+The outcomes from the Summit and the online survey will feed into the work of the Ministerial Group on Family Violence and Sexual Violence.